Boston, the capital city of the Commonwealth of Massachusetts in the United States, is one of the most popular travel destinations among people.

 3. Boston Public Library

 This place is the third-largest library in the United States and has nearly 24 million books.
-It is also considered as one of the important landmarks in Boston by the Boston Landmarks Commission in 2000.
+It is also considered one of the important landmarks in Boston by the Boston Landmarks Commission in 2000.

 In 1839, a Frenchman named Alexandre Vattemare suggested that all the libraries in Boston be merged into one big library.
-Slowly, Josiah Quincy- mayor of Boston, John Jacob Astor- businessman and philanthropist, Benjamin Seaver, and many more people helped with the idea of building it.
+Slowly, Josiah Quincy- mayor of Boston; John Jacob Astor- businessman and philanthropist; Benjamin Seaver; and many more people helped with the idea of building it.

 So, with the help of people, the first-ever library was built in Back Bay on Copley Square.
 Edward Capen was appointed as the first librarian.